0xPolygon/polygon-cli/cmd/loadtest/loadtestUsage.md

 ### Load Test Contract

 The codebase has a contract that used for load testing.
-It's written in Yul and Solidity.
+It's written in Solidity.
 The workflow for modifying this contract is.

 1. Make changes to <file:contracts/LoadTester.sol>
 2. Compile the contracts: